| Exoplanets - The Search for Other Worlds - by Ricky Leon Murphy:

 sensitive, but a lower number means higher resolution.
 In this case, we

 want the most light possible so a more sensitive CCD is required.
+The

 differential magnitude is the level of magnitude change when the planet